Off-grid vs grid-connected: which is right for you?

-A comprehensive comparison of off-grid and grid-connected solar battery systems for Perth homeowners, including costs, benefits, and decision factors.
+A comparison of off-grid and grid-connected solar battery systems for Perth homeowners, covering costs, benefits, and the factors that decide between them.

-Grid-connected with battery backup is the optimal choice for 95% of Perth metro households.
-Off-grid systems cost 2-3x more and require significant lifestyle compromises unless you're in a rural area without grid access.
+Grid-connected with battery backup suits about 95% of Perth metro households.
+Off-grid systems cost two to three times more and require real lifestyle compromises.
+They make financial sense only for properties without grid access.

-Your home remains connected to the Synergy grid but has a solar system and battery for energy storage.
-You use solar and battery power when available, and draw from the grid when needed.
-Excess solar can be exported for credits.
+Your home stays connected to the Synergy grid, with solar panels and a battery for storage.
+You run on solar and battery power when it is available, and on the grid when it is not.
+Excess solar exports to the grid for credits.

-Your home is completely disconnected from the electricity grid.
-All power comes from your solar panels and battery storage, with a backup generator for extended cloudy periods or high-demand situations.
+Your home has no grid connection at all.
+Power comes entirely from your solar panels and battery storage, with a backup generator for extended cloudy periods or high-demand days.

 | Factor | Grid-Connected + Battery | Off-Grid |